lukamiletic95/papers/Mempool.md

 Until that moment arrives, the request is stored within the server's Mempool.
 Mempool is simply a RAM memory which holds requests that haven't been processed yet.
 When a consensus is reached and it is decided that a particular request may be processed (and therefore the state machine can make a transition into a new state), the request is removed from all of the Mempools.

 Speaking in terms of blockchain, Mempool is a bottleneck of the system.
 It contains unconfirmed transactions, and the faster it is emptied, the better user experience it is to a client.
-IN
+In a situation where one server's Mempool becomes overloaded, there may come to that server crashing.

-Speed of clearing a Mempool is tightly connected to a gossiping protocol used within the network.
+Therefore Speed of clearing a Mempool is tightly connected to a gossiping protocol used within the network.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NjExMDI4NSwtODE4OTMxNzkzXX0=
+eyJoaXN0b3J5IjpbLTk2NjY5ODc2MywtODE4OTMxNzkzXX0=
 -->